 Business mileage requires special recordkeeping.
 Whatever method you use, make sure to record the odometer reading at the beginning of the year.
-Mileage can be calculated for taxes in one of the following two ways:
+Mileage can be calculated for taxes in one of two ways:

-Standard Mileage Rate:

-This method can be used if you do not use your car for hire or operate a fleet of cars.
-The standard mileage rate is tied to gas prices and updated each year.
+Standard Mileage Rate: This method can be used if you do not operate a fleet (5 or more vehicles).
+The standard mileage rate is tied to gas prices and updated each year (67¢ per mile for 2024).

 Actual Expense Method: Records of all vehicle expenses must be maintained and applied to the business percentage.
 The expenses include gas, oil, lube, repairs, batteries, insurance, supplies, tires, washes and waxes.
 The business percentage of lease payments or depreciation is also deducted.
-A daily log or record of mileage is essential.
-The mileage deduction can save you many dollars in tax.
-You will probably cheat yourself if you reconstruct at year end.